-8.0 Active Baffle System
+7.0 Active Baffle System

-- 8.1 Description: The Purevision range, including the Classic versions may be fitted with an internal stainless steel active baffle assembly which fulfils a number of functions: - a) IGN Position: Direct access of ignition heat into flue-way to start up cold, inactive flues in a quicker and more user-friendly way. - b) Auto Position: Opening of the flue way when refuelling to enhance the fume removal capacity of the stove when the door is open. - c) Closed (Manual) Position: A manual override position to retain the baffle in the permanently closed position when its assistance is not required. - d) In the case of a low draught flue where it has been improved as far as possible by conventional means (e.g. terminal, increasing height and diameter and reducing bend severity and number where possible) the removable sections of the baffle can ease gas flow to enable safe use of the stove where otherwise it may not be possible to continue to use a wood burning stove.
+- 7.1 Description: The Purevision PVR range may be fitted with an internal stainless steel active baffle assembly which fulfils a number of functions: - a) IGN Position: Direct access of ignition heat into flue-way to start up cold, inactive flues in a quicker and more user-friendly way. - b) Auto Position: Opening of the flue way when refuelling to enhance the fume removal capacity of the stove when the door is open. - c) Closed (Manual) Position: A manual override position to retain the baffle in the permanently closed position when its assistance is not required.

-8.2 Operation:
+7.2 Operation:

-8.2.1 The baffle mode is controlled by the stainless steel rod that protrudes through the fascia panel to the top left of the stove beneath the top plate.
-The rod can be operated when hot only by using the stainless steel multi-tool and stove gloves supplied with the stove.

-A) Sliding the operating rod across to the IGN position allows the baffle flap to remain in the open position

-(regardless of the door position) thereby allowing products of combustion straight into the flue pipe during ignition.
-This heats up the flue quicker to generate draught sooner and enables lower emissions to be produced during a shorter ignition phase.
+- 7.2.1 The baffle mode is controlled by the stainless steel rod that protrudes through the fascia panel to the top left of the stove beneath the top plate.
+The rod can be operated when hot only by using the stainless steel multi-tool and stove gloves supplied with the stove. - A) Sliding the operating rod across to the IGN position allows the baffle flap to remain in the open position (regardless of the door position) thereby allowing products of combustion straight into the flue pipe during ignition.
+This heats up the flue quicker to generate draught sooner and enables lower emissions to be produced during a shorter ignition phase. - B) Sliding the operating rod to the closed position and depressing it firmly inwards and downwards into the slot until it latches fully into the CLOSED position allows the baffle flap to remain in the closed position permanently during all operation.
+This is useful where flue draw is very good even when the flue is cold.

-- B) Sliding the operating rod to the closed position and depressing it firmly inwards and downwards into the slot until it latches fully into the CLOSED position allows the baffle flap to remain in the closed position permanently during all operation.
-This is useful where flue draw is very good even when the flue is cold. - C) Sliding the operating rod across into the AUTO slot position where the rod will be depressed by the door as it closes causes the baffle flap to open when the door is open and closes it when the door is closed.
+C) Sliding the operating rod across into the AUTO slot position where the rod will be depressed by the door as it closes causes the baffle flap to open when the door is open and closes it when the door is closed.